jpreardon/good-morning-display/WORKLOG.md

 - Merge all subway information with the main display.
 Relates to #24
 - Handle missing subway config data.
 Fixes #24
 - Fix update time display.
 Fixes #29
+- Add express (diamond) icons for the 6 & 7 lines.
+Fixes #42

 ### 2021-02-26